rowyio/buildship-chat-widget/README.md

 ### `window.buildShipChatWidget.config.url` (required)

 The URL of the endpoint to which the widget will make a POST request when the user sends a message.
-The endpoint should expect a JSON object in the request body and should respond with a JSON object containing the bot's response and the thread ID (as described [above](#request-and-response)).
+The endpoint should expect a JSON object in the request body and should respond with a JSON object containing the bot's response and the thread ID.

 ### `window.buildShipChatWidget.config.threadId` (optional)

 A unique identifier for the conversation.
 This can be used to maintain the context of the conversation across multiple messages/sessions.

-If not set, the widget will generate a random thread ID for the first user message and use that for the rest of the conversation until the script remains loaded -- for example, the thread ID will be discarded if the page is refreshed.
+If not set, the widget will send the first user message without a thread ID.
+If you then design your workflow to have it return a thread ID as part of its response (as described in [Request and Response](#request-and-response)), the widget will automatically use that for the rest of the conversation until the script remains loaded -- for example, the thread ID will be discarded if the page is refreshed.

+Note: The thread ID returned in the response will not be used if the `threadId` property is already set.

 ### `window.buildShipChatWidget.config.user` (optional)